The Chain Letter Project (Vol. 2): A Collective Memory

 10. Make a picture of an eyeball, real or fictive.

-12. Photograph an interaction. – Marie Arago
+12. Photograph an interaction. – prompt from Marie Arago

 17. Make and photograph a shrine/a memorial dedicated to a real person.